"We consider Academic Search Premier the most important Badgerlink resource for the campuses."

-Julie Pohlman is the Library Program Director for UW System Administration and was a member of the BadgerLink Advisory Group from 2019 through 2022.
+Julie Pohlman is the Director of Libraries and Academic Technologies for the Universities of Wisconsin and was a member of the BadgerLink Advisory Group from 2019 through 2022.

 How have academic libraries changed since you were in school?